Ruth Simmons

 Ruth Simmons (born Ruth Jean Stubblefield, July 3, 1945) is an American professor and academic administrator.
 Simmons served as the eighth president of Prairie View A&M University, a historically Black university (HBCU), from 2017 until 2023.
 From 2001 to 2012, she served as the 18th president of Brown University, where she was the first African-American president of an Ivy League institution.
 During her time at Brown, Simmons was named the best college president by Time magazine.
 Prior to Brown University, she headed Smith College, one of the Seven Sisters and the largest women's college in the United States, beginning in 1995.
 During her tenure, Smith College launched the first accredited engineering program at an all-women's college.

 Simmons is a professor of literature specializing in the Romance languages.
 As of 2017, Simmons is a fellow of the American Academy of Arts and Sciences, the American Philosophical Society (1997), an honorary fellow of Selwyn College, Cambridge, and a Chevalier of the French Legion of Honor.

 In February 2023, Simmons announced her plans to advise Harvard University on fostering relationships with historically black universities (HBCUs).
 As of April 2023, Simmons serves as a President's Distinguished Fellow at Rice University.

 Early life and education

 Simmons was born in Grapeland, Texas.
 She is the last of 12 children of Fanny (née Campbell) and Isaac Stubblefield.
 Her father was a sharecropper up until the family moved to Houston during her school years.
 Her paternal grandfather descends partly from the Benza and Kota people, enslaved people from Gabon, while her maternal line is traced back to the indigenous peoples of America.

-While in school, one of her teachers, Vernell Lillie, talked to her about attending college, something she had never considered before.
+While in school, one of her teachers, Vernell Lillie, talked to her about attending college, something she had never considered before as a first-generation college student.
 She earned her bachelor's degree, on scholarship, from Dillard University in New Orleans, Louisiana, in 1967.
 She earned her master's and a doctorate in Romance literature from Harvard University in 1970 and 1973, respectively.